"Dirty cooking" leads to climate change, but you can help

 One’s home should be a place to retreat to when outdoor air quality is substandard, whether due to pollen and other allergens, or ozone and other hazardous gasses that can have adverse effects on health.

 Unfortunately, in many homes around the world, poor ventilation coupled with hazardous cook stoves can contribute to devastating health conditions.
-According to environmental advocacy group the Clean Cooking Alliance, over 3 billion people worldwide—that’s over a third of the world’s population—lack the access to modern stoves and fuels and rely on using open fires—often indoors—that employ coal, wood, kerosene, and even garbage and animal dung, which emit hazardous levels of smoke and carbon.
+According to environmental advocacy group the Clean Cooking Alliance, over 3 billion people worldwide—more than one-third of the world’s population—lack access to modern stoves and fuels for heating.

 This problem is not just happening halfway across the globe.
 Studies have found that over 6 million people rely on burning solid fuels like wood or coal as their primary heating source in the U.S., and roughly a half million people, many of whom live below the poverty line and/or live on Native reservations, rely on burning them as primary cooking sources, which leads to elevated household air pollution.

-This “dirty cooking” is having a devastating effect on the most vulnerable sections of society, including the poorest women and children, whose health and even education are disrupted, as they have no better alternatives than scavenging for fuel to burn in order to feed themselves.
+This “dirty cooking” is having a devastating effect on the most vulnerable sections of society, including the poorest women and children, whose health and even education are disrupted, as they have no better alternatives than scavenging for fuel to burn to feed themselves.

 The household air pollution (HAP) produced by dirty cook stoves and open fires has negative health effects on those in close proximity to these emissions, contributing to up to 4 million premature deaths annually, including an estimated 450,000 deaths of children under 5 years old in sub-Saharan Africa and in Asia, many attributed to pneumonia exacerbated by household soot.